The evolution of computing is far more rapid and its history is

 instructions as data not only changed hardware architectures, it

-also introduced the notion that bits can encode something other
+also introduced the notion that groups of bits can encode something

 The circuits underlying hardware representations of bits